Tip 5) Help

 Recap

-outcomes with other peo-ple and among your dynamic subselves.
+outcomes and relationships - with other people, and among your dynamic subselves.
 These tips use

-the key concepts in self-study Lesson 2 here, and come from over 40 years'
+the key concepts in self-improvement Lesson 2 here, and come from over 40 years'

 research and clinical practice.
 They build on these suggestions for